ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * The Group Manager achieved proof-of-possession of the joining node's private key associated with AUTH_CRED_C.

-  In case of successful verification of the conditions above, the Group Manager skips the verification of the PoP evidence.
-Otherwise, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
+  In case of successful verification of the conditions above, the Group Manager continues processing the Join Request as if the PoP evidence was successfully verified.
+Otherwise, the Group Manager MUST fail the verification of the PoP evidence.

 * If the 'client_cred_verify' parameter of the Join Request specifies a value different from the empty CBOR byte string (0x40), then the Group Manager verifies the PoP evidence contained in 'client_cred_verify' as follows: